oronymzy/tips/docs/qrMkdwn.md

 </blockquote>
 <p>Quote break.</p>
 <blockquote>
 <p>This is a very long line that will still be quoted properly when it wraps.
-Oh boy let’s keep writing to make sure this is long enough to actually wrap for everyone.
+Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can <em>put</em> <strong>Markdown</strong> into a blockquote.</p>
 </blockquote>
 ```